 Shetland Sheepdog is also known as sheltie, is an active, energetic, strong, playful dog breed.
 So, most sheltie lovers are curious to know when the shelties calm down.
 So, it’s time to dive right in.

-When do shelties calm down?
 Shelties usually calm down as they mature.
 Most of them take about 3-4 years, while others remain hyper even after 4 years.
-Adequate exercises, proper socialization, basic obedience training, daily routine are possible solutions to keep them calm and mentally stimulate.
+Adequate exercises, proper socialization, basic obedience training, mental stimulation, positive reinforcement, & sticking to a daily routine are solutions to keep them calm.

 If you can continuously meet your sheltie’s needs and wants, it is easy to keep them calm throughout the day.
 But, taking the right approaches is crucial in order to prevent some unexpected issues.